BroMans: Reunion (2016)

 On the March 22, 2016 episode of Impact Wrestling, Godderz and Robbie E (minus DJZ) reunited as fan favorites to face Beer Money for the TNA World Tag Team Championship, but were unsuccessful in winning the titles.
-They challenged once again Beer Money in a match who also involving Eric Young, Bram and Decay, in a losing effort.
-On the May 31 episode of Impact Wrestling, they defeated Rockstar Spud and Tyrus, to become the number one contenders for the TNA World Tag Team Championship facing Decay at Slammiversary in a losing effort.
+They once again challenged Beer Money to a match, which also involved Eric Young and Bram and Decay, in a losing effort.
+On the May 31 episode of Impact Wrestling, they defeated Rockstar Spud and Tyrus, to become the number one contenders for the TNA World Tag Team Championship, facing Decay at Slammiversary in a losing effort.

 In October, following Bound for Glory, the team quietly disbanded when Godderz went in a feud with Aron Rex for the Impact Grand Championship, and Robbie started comical segments with Grado in an attempt to introduce him in the BroMans.

 Pro Wrestling Noah (2017)

 In April 2017, Robbie E and Bram took part in Japanese promotion Pro Wrestling Noah's 2017 Global Tag League billed as "New BroMans."